Leena Ala-Kokko: Career

-Research and recognition
+Research

 Ala-Kokko's research focuses on collagen in cartilage, and connective tissue disorders.
 She has, with her research group, succeeded in identifying the errors in cartilage collagen that lead to the development of osteoarthritis and diseases of the vertebrae, amongst others.
 Her results have assisted in the diagnosis and care of patients, as well as improvements to the way in which these diseases are treated.
 She has published about 160 articles based on her research, and she has been awarded five patents.